pellepelster/mango-documentation/api/webhooks.md

 </cite>

 Mango allows the registration of those webhooks for a for a variety of events that occur inside an Mango application.
-Hooks can be either registered using a REST Api or alternativly using a UI that is included in Mango.
+Webhooks can be either registered using a REST Api or alternatively using a UI that is included in Mango.

 ## Entity webhook